oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 stating the AS MUST NOT automatically redirect the user agent in case of an invalid combination of client_id and redirect_uri.

-However, as described in [@!I-D.ietf-oauth-closing-redirectors], an attacker could also utilize a correctly registered redirect URI to perform phishing attacks.
-It could for example register a client via dynamic client [@!RFC7591] registration and intentionally send an erroneous authorization request, e.g., by using an invalid scope value, to cause the AS to automatically redirect the user agent to its phishing site.
+However, as described in [@I-D.ietf-oauth-closing-redirectors], an attacker could also utilize a correctly registered redirect URI to perform phishing attacks.
+It could for example register a client via dynamic client registration [@RFC7591] and intentionally send an erroneous authorization request, e.g., by using an invalid scope value, to cause the AS to automatically redirect the user agent to its phishing site.